Medical expert of the article

 - Fibrothorax on x-ray

-X-ray picture with fibrothorax is displayed in the form of a homogeneous shadow.
-There is a reduced and to one degree or another intense darkening of the affected lung field, high standing of the diaphragmatic dome, obliterating the closure of the bone-diaphragmatic sinuses, shift of the mediastinal organs to the affected side.
-The appearance of zones of pleural calcification is possible.
+The X-ray picture of fibrothorax is displayed as a homogeneous shadow.
+There is a reduced and to varying degrees intense darkening of the affected lung field, a high position of the diaphragmatic dome, obliterating closure of the costophrenic sinuses, and a shift of the mediastinal organs to the affected side.
+The appearance of pleural calcification zones is possible.

-X-ray signs of fibrothorax can be supplemented by tuberculous foci in the lungs, pleura, and bone tissue.
-Sometimes it is possible to fix the presence of calcifications - dense deposits of calcium salts.
-[7]
+Radiological signs of fibrothorax may be supplemented by tuberculous foci in the lungs, pleura, and bone tissue.
+Sometimes it is possible to record the presence of calcifications – dense deposits of calcium salts. [ 7 ]

 Differential diagnosis

-- focal or lobar compaction of the lung tissue;
+- focal or lobar compaction of lung tissue;

 - obstructive or compression atelectasis;